jasonbayton/11ty/_src/_includes/_parts/generator/wifi-network.md

 : Enter the port number of the proxy server.

 **Wi-Fi Proxy Bypass URL**
 : Specify any URLs that should bypass the proxy server.
 This can be useful for internal resources that do not require proxy access.
+This should support a comma-separated list of domains in the format `example.com,internal.local`.